What’s The Illustrated Book Club?

 The idea is simple.
 I compile a list of books (novels/short stories/non-fiction) from suggestions (my own and other people’s).
 Once I choose a title we read and discuss it (if you want to), like a normal book club.
 In the meanwhile, I design a book cover.
 Here are some past examples:

 These will then be available as prints (free to patrons – see information on Patreon below).

 At the moment, due to professional work commitments, I can only dedicate a few days a month to work on this.
 However, if it became more popular, then this would allow me to spend more time and resources, and introduce such things as:

 - Art raffles/giveaways

 You can visit the page to see what’s currently going on.
-Anyone can suggest titles and read along, but only patrons can vote and receive rewards.
-However, if you just want to read along, then you can follow developments on Facebook and Goodreads (all finished designs are published publicly).
+Only patrons can suggest titles, but if you just want to read along, then you can follow developments on Facebook and Goodreads (all finished designs are published publicly).

 If you’re not sure what Patreon is, then read on.

 In case you don’t know, Patreon is a bit like Kickstarter, but instead of pledging to support individual projects (which may or may not get made), you support creators (whatever they do).
 In my case, if enough people make small gestures of support (which can be as little as $1/£0.78 per month), I’ll be freed up from mundane, bill-paying work to devote my time to the Illustrated Book Club.
 The arrangement is flexible – you can cancel or alter your pledge at any time – and each level of support entitles patrons to exclusive rewards.